G4ITTeam/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/3-module-administration/02_Manage-users-in-my-space-organization.md

 ---
-title: "2- Manage users in my space (organization)"
+title: "2- Manage users in my workspace (organization)"
 description: "This procedure explains how to an administrator how to configure users within their organization."
 weight: 20
 ---